 Some diseases are genetic, meaning they are caused by differences in DNA that we inherit from our biological parents.
 These might be DNA variants that “run in the family," or are spontaneous in the original sperm and egg that came together to form us.

 Some genetic diseases, like sickle cell disease and cystic fibrosis, are caused by DNA changes in just one gene.
-Single-gene diseases are the first targets for genome editing therapies, simply because editing one gene is easier than editing many.
-The first of these kinds of therapies are just starting to be evaluated in clinical trials for a handful of conditions.
+Single-gene diseases are the first targets for genome-editing therapies, simply because editing one gene is easier than editing many.
+The first of these kinds of therapies are being evaluated in clinical trials for a number of conditions.

 Not all diseases are caused by DNA changes.
 Other factors can cause or contribute to disease, too.
-People who live in areas with more air pollution are more likely to develop asthma—this is an example of an environmental factor contributing to disease.
-Health habits like diet and exercise contribute to metabolic diseases like obesity.
+People who live in areas with more air pollution are more likely to develop asthma — this is an example of an environmental factor contributing to disease.
+Health habits like diet and exercise contribute to metabolic diseases like type II diabetes.
 Spontaneous mutations that accumulate in DNA over the course of a lifetime contribute to cancer.
-Virus and bacteria infection cause yet other diseases, like Hepatitis C. And the causes of many diseases are still unknown.
+Viral and bacterial infections cause yet other diseases, like Hepatitis C. And the causes of many diseases are still unknown.
 When scientists have a very deep understanding of how a disease works, they might be able to treat it with genome editing, even if it is not a genetic disease.
 New CRISPR-based cancer therapies, currently being evaluated in clinical trials, are an example of this.

 Basic research is the foundation of modern medicine.
 The discovery of new CRISPR proteins is an example of basic research.
 Oftentimes, news headlines suggest that these discoveries will immediately result in new medications or therapies.
 In fact, basic research is only the first step in a long journey towards new treatments becoming available to patients.